elpop/melate/README.md

                     1418, 2024-04-20, $5,100,000.00

     -summary or -s
-            Used with the -lottery (or -l) option, Don't show the draws and numbers matrix, only the summary of the analysis:
+            Used with the -lottery (or -l) option.
+Don't show the draws and numbers matrix, only the summary of the analysis:

                 melate.pl -lottery melate -count 20 -summary